 Let’s talk in more depth about Mandala art!

 It is defined by a Buddhist as a circle of blessings and in Sanskrit, it means “sacred circle“.

 A sacred symbol that is used for meditation, prayer, healing, and art therapy for both adults and children.

 Mandalas have been shown in clinical studies to boost the immune system, reduce stress and pain, lower blood pressure, promote sleep, and ease depression.

 Mandalas are also a kind of meditation that can help you focus your attention.
-They bring harmony, because energies flow through all their shapes and colors.
+They bring harmony because their energies flow through all their shapes and colors.
 These energies can transform negative things into positive ones, and bring balance to your life.

-You should also remember that mandalas go from the center and outwards.
+You should also remember that mandalas go from the center to outwards.
 This is what will help you connect with yourself, free yourself, rebuild yourself, and create a relationship with yourself.

 To make it look more raw, understandable, and attractive, we were in touch with the winner and took a short interview.

 Her name is Priyanka Jalan.
 She is currently exploring the line of mandala art.
 Her hard work can be seen in her artwork which is so amazing and detailed.
 At every sight of it, you will say wow!

 You can follow her amazing artwork on IG with the handle – @Arteology2.0